Career Path Planning for HR Pros

 Human resources professionals manage every aspect of the employee lifecycle through recruiting, administration, compensation and benefits, training and development, employee relations, performance management, mergers and acquisitions, and more.

-They’re directly tied to some of today’s most high-priority business metrics, such as culture, employee engagement, and retention.
-Their job is all about employees, so it’s hard to remember that HR professionals are also employees themselves.
+They’re directly tied to today’s high-priority business metrics, such as culture, employee engagement, and retention.
+Since their job is all about employees, it’s hard to remember that HR professionals are also employees.

-And, like any employee, HR professionals have career goals and interests within their field.
-They have skills they want to master and passions they want to pursue.
+Like any employee, HR professionals have career goals and interests within their field.
+They want to master skills and pursue passions.
 Just like any other role, HR professionals have the opportunity to move up through the ranks and, eventually, manage teams of their own.

-Long gone are the days when HR was just an administrative function.
-Now HR is involved in most key decision-making and strategy at a company.
-So what does a modern career in human resources look like?
+The days when HR was just an administrative function are long gone.
+Now, HR is involved in most key decision-making and strategy at a company.
+So, what does a modern career in human resources look like?

 HR Career Path Trajectory

-Generally, the upward path of career mobility for HR professionals follows the following timeline and structure:
+Generally, the career path upward mobility for HR professionals follows the following timeline and structure:

 HR assistant/coordinator

-The entry-level position is where most people begin their careers in human resources.
-This position is usually a very generalized role that might help with recruiting, benefits, payroll, employee relations, engagement, performance management, and whatever else needs to be done.
+Most people begin their careers in human resources at an entry-level position.
+This position is usually a generalized role that might help with recruiting, benefits, payroll, employee relations, engagement, performance management, and whatever else needs to be done.
 It’s an opportunity to learn and understand how the various disciplines of HR affect an organization

 HR manager

 One step up from assistant/coordinator, the HR manager has more decision-making power and ownership of day-to-day HR processes—and they’re more empowered to be analytical.
-With around five years of experience under their belt, they get more input when it comes to the HR strategy and processes that affect the larger business ecosystem.
+With around five years of experience under their belt, they get more input into HR strategy and processes that affect the larger business ecosystem.
 Often, the HR manager also leads a team of assistants/coordinators.

 HR Director/VP

-From a manager position, HR professionals can move up into a director position, then a VP role.
-The HR director and vice president are more senior members of the department, usually with around five to 10 years of experience.
+HR professionals can move up from a manager position to a director and then a VP role.
+The HR director and vice president are more senior members of the department, usually with around five to ten years of experience.
 Someone at this level is the owner of end-to-end process creation and the execution (and oversight) of every metric.
-Directors and VPs set, enforce, and evaluate HR policies, procedures, and best practices that are in line with the company’s mission, values, and goals.
+Directors and VPs set, enforce, and evaluate HR policies, procedures, and best practices that align with the company’s mission, values, and goals.

 Chief HR or People Officer

-The HR career ladder mirrors that of most careers, but within HR, several avenues of specialization–and the opportunity to work in-house or as a consultant—make HR a unique career path to journey down.
+The HR career ladder mirrors that of most careers, but within HR, several avenues of specialization–and the opportunity to work in-house or as a consultant—make HR a unique career path.

 To Specialize or Not to Specialize

-The career trajectory outlined above applies largely to HR generalists—human resources professionals with a wide range of HR skills and expertise across a variety of HR disciplines.
-More senior HR generalists likely have gained their diverse skill set through in-house careers.
+The career trajectory outlined above applies largely to HR generalists—human resources professionals with various HR skills and expertise across various HR disciplines.
+More senior HR generalists likely have gained diverse skills through in-house careers.

-An HR specialist, however, is someone who is trained to work in a particular area of human resources—with an acute skill for a specific HR discipline and years of experience working on that one piece of HR.
-Specialists usually get their start as generalists but decide to go deeper in one area that they are uniquely skilled or interested in—through certifications or more schooling.
+An HR specialist, however, is trained to work in a particular area of human resources—with an acute skill for a specific HR discipline and years of experience working on that one piece of HR.
+Specialists usually get their start as generalists but decide to go deeper in one area they are uniquely skilled or interested in—through certifications or more schooling.

 Popular areas of specialization for HR professionals include: